amenjack/simple-java-maven-app/README.md

 That's it!
 You should now have Jenkins configured to send Slack notifications for your builds.

-testing webhook if it works by me amenjack
+testing webhook if it works by me amenjack please check